 Before we proceed to learn how to start ecommerce business in Nigeria let’s try and understand the concepts of e-commerce in Nigeria.

-What is E-commerce & How does it work?
+What is E-commerce & How does it work in Nigeria?

 E-commerce is simply a sales transaction that takes place over the internet in other words electronic commerce.